Tusharsaxena3112/Tusharsaxena3112/README.md

 ## I'm a Student, and a Future Developer!

-- 🔭 I’m currently working on a my skills!
+- 🔭 I’m currently working on my skills!
 - 🌱 I’m currently learning everything🤣
 - 👯 I’m looking to collaborate with other developers!
 - 🥅 2020 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to speak to the people.
+- ⚡ Fun fact: I love to speak to people.

 ### Connect with me: